pio3164/AET_LIO_MWE/README.md

 # Installation and Running

 ### 1. Build and Launch the LIO Node
+Download the package.
+Create an "include" folder in the "AET_LIO_MWE/src/AET-LIO/" directory, and create a "data" folder in the "AET_LIO_MWE/" directory for storing ROSbag files.
 Open a terminal and run:
 ```bash
 cd AET_LIO_MWE